 - A. Initial Matters.
-Upon assignment of a criminal case to Judge Ramos, the parties shall immediately arrange with the Courtroom Deputy for a prompt initial conference, at which the defendant will be present.
+Upon assignment of a criminal case to Judge Seibel, the parties shall immediately arrange with the Deputy Clerk for a prompt initial conference, at which the defendant will be present.
 The Assistant United States Attorney ("AUSA") shall provide to chambers, as soon as practicable, a courtesy copy of the Indictment or Information, and a courtesy copy of the Complaint, if one exists. - B. Guilty Pleas.
-Guilty pleas will ordinarily be taken by Judge Ramos and will not be assigned to Magistrate Judges by standing order.
-Permission for a guilty plea to be taken before a Magistrate Judge may be given under special circumstances.
-The AUSA shall provide a courtesy copy of any plea agreement or related documents to chambers as soon as practicable. - C. Sentencing.
-Follow the Sentencing Procedures attached hereto as Attachment B.
+Guilty pleas will ordinarily be taken by Judge Seibel and are not assigned to Magistrate Judges by standing order.
+Permission for guilty pleas to be taken before a Magistrate Judge may be given in special circumstances.
+The AUSA shall provide a courtesy copy of the plea agreement to chambers as soon as practicable. - C. Sentencing.
+Follow the Procedures for Sentencings, attached hereto as Attachment B.